aws-ia/cloudformation-gitlab-resource-providers/docs/user/src/main/docs/stories/starting-a-project/README.md

       AccessLevel: Developer
 ```

+### Conclusion

-As a result, we have a structure of our `ProjectX`, with 2 projects created:
+As a result, we have a structure of our `AcmeProject`, with 2 projects created:
 ![Projects](projects.png)

 Our `FrontEnd` project has the developer added directly to project: